Caitlin-cooling/MakersBNB/README.md

 So other users can contact me,
 I would like my contact details to be shown on my space listing

+As a user,
+So I can continue using MakersBnB,
+I would like to log in and log out
 ```

 ### Database Set Up